TransposeData/docs/docs/rest/token-api/routes/historical_token_balances_by_account.md

 # Get Historical Token Balances by Account

-This endpoint returns the [Token Balances](../models/token_balance_model.md) for an account at a given timestamp.
+This endpoint returns the [Token Balances](../models/token_balance_model.md) for an account at a given timestamp, ordered by contract address (supports pagination).
 Supported chains: `ethereum`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |